UK Cypriots scramble to beat savings levy by moving money

 On the streets of north London, home to one of the world's biggest Cypriot communities, there was anger mixed with worry about what to do with savings locked inside closed banks.

-"My Cypriot constituents are shocked and angered that the much-publicised deposit guarantee system appears to be worthless," British lawmaker Andrew Love who represents a constituency in north London told parliament.
+"My Cypriot constituents are shocked and angered that the much-publicized deposit guarantee system appears to be worthless," British lawmaker Andrew Love who represents a constituency in north London told parliament.

 "They are further outraged about having been (told) the reason for this is that the banks have gone bankrupt, therefore the deposit guarantee doesn't apply."